feeka/mt_dna_as_storage/README.md

 There are two classes in bioinformatics package: Synthesizer and Sequencer.
 Each of those classes has corresponding methods that serve a specific purpose in bioinformatics.
 There are more files but they are scribbles.

-### helpers package
+### interfaces

-There are four files in helpers package: Channel, mapper.py, math_helpers.py and F_Four.
+There are four files in interfaces package: Channel, mapper.py, math_helpers.py and F_Four.
 Channel and F_Four are classes; math helper.py and mapper are simply a collection of methods.
 Channel contains methods that simulate errors that occur during sequencing and distorts reads correspondingly.
 F_Four is a class aimed to simulate F4 by overriding standard operators (plus, minus, multiply, divide, and equals).
 The file mapper.py is a python script that contains two methods to map A,C,T,G < − > 0,1,2,3.
 The file math_helpers contains methods necessary for performing sophisticated mathematical operations.

 ### workflowmanager.py